New Jersey liquor license and insurance requirements

 If you're doing both a person-to-person and a place-to-place transfer (when you purchased a license and are opening a new place with it), you must pay 20% of your Annual License Renewal Fee as part of the application process.

-How to get a liquor license in New Jersey
+How to get a liquor license in NJ

-The first step to getting a liquor license in New Jersey is finding someone to sell you theirs.
-After that, the process is long but straightforward:
+The first step to getting a liquor license in New Jersey is finding a seller willing to transfer theirs.
+Once you’ve identified a seller, the process, while lengthy, is quite direct:

 • Enter into a written purchase and sale agreement for the license.